-Right now, our only overnight and short-term housing solutions are located in Hillsborough County.
+Right now, our overnight and short-term housing solutions are located in Hillsborough and Pasco Counties.
 But anyone may apply.

 - Hope Hall: For women and families experiencing temporary homelessness.
 Sometimes, unemployment is the only barrier to housing.
 At Hope Hall, families can stay together while they find work and save for their own housing.